SKhadijat38/DSA-Capstone-Project-1-Amazon-Product-Review-Analysis/README.md

 # DSA-Capstone-Project-1-Amazon-Product-Review-Analysis
 ## Project Overview
 This respository contains the capstone project from my learning journey at DSA Incubator hub.
-It features a comprehensive sales dataset from one of the leading e-commerce platforms, covering product details, pricingg, customer engagement, and more.
+It features a comprehensive sales dataset from one of the leading e-commerce platforms, covering product details, pricing, customer engagement, and more.
 Using Microsoft Excel as the primary data analysis tool, key business questions were explored to derive actioonable insights through data cleaning, pivot tables, calculated columns, and visualizations.

 ## Data Type and Source
 The primary source of data used is Amazon Case Study_083209.xlx and this is an open source data that can be freely downloaded from an open source online such as kaggle or FRED or any other data repository site.

 ## Data Tool Used
--MS Excel for Data Cleaning [Download Here]
+-MS Excel for Data Cleaning [Download Here] [Amazon case study_083209 - Copy (2).xlsx](https://github.com/user-attachments/files/21040023/Amazon.case.study_083209.-.Copy.2.xlsx)

   -For Data Collection
   1. For Data Cleaning
   2. For Data Wrangling